Kenan Thompson: 1994–2002: Breakthrough with Kenan & Kel

-He appears in the third episode of the revival of The Kids in the Hall as Ron, a Friend of the Kids in the Hall and hosted the NHL Awards in June 2022.

-He hosted the 74th Primetime Emmy Awards on September 12, 2022.

-Saturday Night Live
+2003–present: Saturday Night Live and acclaim

 Thompson returned to sketch comedy when he joined the cast of Saturday Night Live in 2003, becoming the show's first cast member born after its 1975 premiere.
 Thompson said he had sent several audition tapes to SNL, which dismissed him as looking too young; he said "it was a couple years' worth of that".
 Thompson said that he feared his addition to the cast would be a "disservice" to the show: "It was weird for me for a long time".
 Thompson was a featured player until 2005 (spanning the 29th and 30th seasons) and was promoted to repertory player at the beginning of season 31 (the 2005–2006 season).

-In 2013, he refused to play any more black women on the show and demanded SNL hire black women instead.
+In 2013, he began refusing to portray black women characters on the show and demanded SNL hire black women instead.

-Thompson has been a cast member on SNL for 20 seasons, breaking the record for the longest-tenured cast member in the show's history previously held by Darrell Hammond, who was on the show for 14 years.
+Thompson has been a cast member on SNL for 22 years, breaking the record for the longest-tenured cast member in the show's history previously held by former castmate Darrell Hammond, who was on the show for 14 years.
 Thompson became the most senior cast member in the second half of the 2013–14 season, following the departure of Seth Meyers.
-He is also the longest-serving African-American cast member, surpassing Tim Meadows, who stayed on the show for ten seasons.
 Thompson also holds the record for most celebrity impressions performed on the show, performing 139, beating Hammond's previous record of 107.
 Although early on he planned to stay on the show until something else came along, by 2019 he noted that SNL was his "forever plan".